IBEXCluster/IBEX-SNPcaller/README.md

 ## Downstream analysis

-Further, monitor the job status which includes, (1) completed and (2) failed jobs. <br/>
+## Add-on features
-Additionally, report the out of memory and timeout jobs from the SLURM scheduler.
-So that, the SLURM job management will be easy to handle larger number of samples across multiple job steps. <br/>
+To simplify the job monitoring on multiple samples, we calssified the job statues into 7 categories: (1) Completed (2) Failed (3) Out of Memory (4) Timeout (5) Cancelled (6) Pending and (7) Running.
+This job classifications are useful (as part of SLURM job management) to handle the handle larger number of samples across multiple job steps. <br/>